runderwoman/faaspot-cli/docs/deployments.rst

     - **name** The deployment name to run
     - (Optional) **wait** Boolean parameter, whether to wait for completion.
 Default is False.

-    If you want to run the deployment in Asynchronously way, and then to check the execution status of the deployment run, you can run:
+    If you want to run the deployment in non-blocking way, and then to check the execution status of the deployment run, you can run:

     .. code-block:: python